dardaiz/Projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-The load balancers act as a barrier and allocates traffic evenly so that it does not overload one machine and it protects against denial-of-service attacks.
-What is the advantage to the jump box?
-The advantage to the Jump box is that it acts as an additional layer of protection to our network by blocking direct access to the public internet and we can allow our machines to access the internet from our private IP’s.
-This acts as a multi-factor authentication as well as acting as a gateway between two security zones.
+The load balancers act as a barrier and allocates traffic evenly so that it does not overload one machine and protects against denial-of-service attacks.
+What is the advantage to the Jump Box?
+The advantage to the Jump Box is that it acts as an additional layer of protection to our network by blocking direct access to the public internet and we can allow our machines to access the internet from our private IP’s.
+This acts as a multi-factor authentication as well as acting as a gateway between the two security zones.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jump-box and system network.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump Box and system network.
 What does Filebeat watch for?
 Log files and log events What does Metricbeat record?
 Metricbeat collects metrics from the system and services running on the server.